Official: Meadows had been warned of possible 1/6 violence - NewsBreak

 Official: Meadows had been warned of possible 1/6 violence

-WASHINGTON (AP) — A former White House official told the House committee investigating the Capitol riot that President Donald Trump’s chief of staff, Mark Meadows, had been advised of intelligence reports showing the potential for violence, according to just-released transcripts.
+A former White House official told the House committee investigating the Capitol riot that President Donald Trump 's chief of staff, Mark Meadows, had been advised of intelligence reports showing the potential for violence, according to just-released transcripts.

 Cassidy Hutchinson, a special assistant in the Trump White House, told the committee “there were concerns brought forward” to Meadows before the storming of the Capitol on Jan.
 6, 2021, but it was unclear what Meadows did with that information.